newrelic/open-install-library/docs/test-framework/README.md

 ## Non-Regression Testing

-The [Non Regression Test](../.github/workflows/nonregression.yaml) workflow will on push to main.
+The [Non Regression Test](../.github/workflows/nonregression.yaml) workflow will execute on push to main.
 This workflow:

-* Uses the batch operation (optimized for parallel execution) of the Deployer to run _every_ test definition file in `test/defintions`
+* Uses the batch operation (optimized for parallel execution) of the Deployer to run _every_ test definition file in `test/definitions`
 * Outputs the collective success/failure state

 ## Test Definition Files